|

 It was one of the first fully electronic microprocessor-based cipher machines.

-Due to the modular approach,
+Due to its modular approach,

 |